zaqkky/zaqkky/README.md

 - Hi, I’m zaquel de souza
-- I’m interested in backend developement and system applications
+- I’m interested in frontend developement and system applications
-- I’m currently learning c/c++ and javaScript
+- I’m currently learning c/c++, javaScript and react
-- I’m looking to collaborate on backend applications
+- I’m looking to collaborate on frontend applications
 - How to reach me? on my email: zaqielsousa22@gmail.com or instagram: @zaukk_s

 <!---